timescale/docs/cloud/migrate-mst-cloud/entire-database.md

 <highlight type="warning">
 Depending on your database size and network speed, migration can take a very long time.
-You can continue reading from your old database during this time, though performance could be slower.
+You can continue reading from your source database during this time, though performance could be slower.
 To avoid this problem, fork your database and migrate your data from the fork.
-If you write to your old tables during the migration, the new writes might not be transferred to Timescale Cloud.
+If you write to tables in your source database during the migration, the new writes might not be transferred to Timescale Cloud.
 To avoid this problem, see the section on [migrating an active database](http://docs.timescale.com/cloud/latest/migrate-mst-cloud/#migrate-an-active-database).
 </highlight>